nyanpasu/screenfetch-c/README.md

 screenfetch-c
 =============

-## Current Version: 1.2 release

-screenfetch-c is an attempt to rewrite screenFetch, a popular shell script that displays system information and an ASCII logo, in the C language.
+Author: William Woodruff
+Author: nyanpasu

+A rewrite of screenFetch.sh in C.  This is primarily an experiment borne out of an awareness of the slow execution time on the screenfetch-dev.sh script.
+Hopefully this port will execute faster, although it's more for self education than anything else.
 Like the original screenFetch, screenfetch-c is meant to be compatible with a number of systems, including *BSD, GNU/Linux, OS X, and Windows (via the Cygwin environment).

+NOTES:
+I used many of Brett Bohnenkamper's awk/sed/grep/etc oneliners in my popen() calls, although some were modified to change/improve the output.
+Many thanks to him for discovering bugs and formatting issues as well.

+The shell scripts detectwm.sh, detectwmtheme.sh, and detectde.sh are
+all partially or completely based upon screenfetch-dev.
+They are called within the program, as detecting the WM/WM theme/DE/GTK within C would be a pain in the ass.

 ## Installing screenfetch-c: